Blaizzy/mlx-embeddings/docs/Manpage.md

 Install and commit Homebrew's vendored gems.

+* `--update`:
+  Update all vendored Gems to the latest version.

 ## GLOBAL CASK OPTIONS

 These options are applicable to subcommands accepting a `--cask` flag and all `cask` commands.